webprogramming260/simon-react/README.md

 ## Test as you go

 That was a lot of changes and it is easy to make a mistake during the process.
-It is easier if you start with the working app that `create-react-app` build and then make sure it runs (using `npm run start`) without error and appears as you expect.
+It is easier if you start with the working app that `create-react-app` builds and then make sure it runs (using `npm run start`) without error and appears as you expect.
 Then commit the project to GitHub.
-Then make small changes, make sure they work, and commit at each successful milestone.
-That way you can see where things get broken and can revert to a previous commit if things get out of hand.
+Then make a small change, make sure it works, and commit at each successful milestone.
+That way you can see where things get broken and revert to a previous commit if things get out of hand.

 # ☑ Assignment

 - Convert your `simon` application, or the class example [simon-db](https://github.com/webprogramming260/simon-db) application, to use React.
-You can view the class example of [Simon React](https://simon-react.cs260.click) and the [source code](https://github.com/webprogramming260/simon-db) if you need help.
+You can view the class example of [Simon React](https://simon-react.cs260.click) and the [source code](https://github.com/webprogramming260/simon-react) if you need help.
-- Update the simon-db repository README.md to record and reflect on what you are learning.
+- Update your simon repository README.md to record and reflect on what you are learning.
 - When you have completed your version.
-Do a final push of your code and deploy your final version to your production environment using the `deploy.sh` script.
+Do a final push of your code and deploy your final version to your production environment using the `deploy.sh` script from the [class example]().
 - Make sure your project is visible from your production enviornment.
 - Submit the URL to your project on the production environment (e.g. https://yourhostname/simon) for grading using the Canvas assignment page.